Shekhar-Gudepu/Backorder-Prediction/README.md

 - Low safety stock: if current inventory is less than minimum recommended stock then flag the product 1 else 0.

-<h2>Resampling Techniques for handling class imbalance</h2>

-1.Random Oversampling: Data in the minority class has been randomly repeated multiple times to match the no.of datapoints in the majority class.

-2.Class weight parameter of sklearn module: sklearn provides a parameter 'class_weight' through which minority datapoints can be given more weight when the model fits the data.

-3.Imblearn module's ensemble models: Imblearn provides various ensemble models where each base learner is fed with data that is oversampled or undersampled.Imblearn's 'BalancedRandomForestClassifier' has been used where each bootstrap sample is undersampled.

 <h2>Machine Learning models and their results</h2>

 Below are the results obtained from applying various ML models,